 Trooper's next album was the compilation Hits From 10 Albums on July 1, 2010, celebrating the band's 35th anniversary.

 On August 11, 2010, the members of Trooper enjoyed a private tour of the Gatineau Preservation Centre to see where Library and Archives Canada houses its collected Trooper archives.
 Those archives consist of 401 photographs and a stack of textual records such as financial records, McGuire and Smith donated in 2004, hoping to provide some insight to the Canadian music industry of the '70s and '80s.
 The band would later make another donation to the archive, including some of their early demo recordings, lyrics sheets, and master tapes.

-The band has also donated the massive 32-foot strobe-lit sign of their logo once used to illuminate their shows, to the Canadian Museum of Civilization.
+Trooper has also donated the massive 32-foot strobe-lit sign of their logo once used to illuminate their shows to the Canadian Museum of Civilization.

-Footnote: In 2002 Trooper even played at the Oakville Waterfront Festival in the pouring rain, quite literally playing every venue offered them.
+Footnote: In 2002 Trooper played at the Oakville Waterfront Festival in the pouring rain.
+Proving, quite literally, they were playing every venue offered them.

 See Less... ⏫

 |City||Vancouver, British Columbia|